Alexandre-Fernandez/astro-i18n/README.md

 The `l` function is a function used to get translated routes, it can take up to four arguments.

--   `route`: The target route, e.g. `"/about"`.
+-   `route`: The route to translate, it can take parameters, e.g. `"/posts/[id]"`.
 -   `params`: (optional) An object containing all the `route`'s params.
 -   `targetLangCode`: (optional) The target language, it will default to [`astroI18n.langCode`](#astroi18n).
--   `routeLangCode`: (optional) The `route` langCode used to map translations, the `l` function will try to auto-detect it but you can override it here.
+-   `routeLangCode`: (optional) The `route` langCode, the `l` function will try to auto-detect it but you can override it here.
 If not overriden and the auto-detection fails it will default to the `defaultLangCode`.

 #### `I18nProvider`